“Lordie me! It’s dashing cold

 Teary, dumb stricken, she sobbed at her loss.

-Nothing could stop the Gingerbread Man’s merry game
+But nothing could stop the merry game

-Until a red fox suddenly crept in,
+Until a red fox silently crept in,

-And pounced upon the Gingerbread Man,
+And pounced upon the Gingerbread man,

 © Mumtaz N Khorakiwala